SUV driver killed in crash with school bus near Exeland

 The Bruce School District stated that a late bus for athletics was involved in a crash Thursday evening Sept.
-10 at the junction of State Highways 40 and 48 and County Road D in Sawyer County.
+10 at the junction of Hwys.
+40 and 48 and Cty.
+Rd.
+D in Sawyer County.

 According to the Wisconsin State Patrol, the head-on crash took place just before 7 p.m. near the Village of Exeland.
 The crash closed traffic lanes in both directions on Hwy.
 40 for several hours.